LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 > dotnet build
 > dotnet run
 ```
-You should see output like the following example
+You should see output like the following example.
+If there is not problem with the username and passowrd, it will shows the Token from DSS server.
 ```

 C:\dotnetcore\TickHistoryOnDemandRequest\Authentication>dotnet restore